kvatsalay/Hydrogen/README.md

 <p align="center">
   <h1> Hydrogen</h1><br>
-  **An Open Source Command Line Application for checking the Availibility of a website**
+  <b>An Open Source Command Line Application for checking the Availibility of a website</b>
 </p>